 - Samsung Galaxy S9: Speed tests show Snapdragon 845 will blitz 2017 flagships (ZDNet)

-Microsoft Windows 10 S may not be the best choice for every enterprise and every situation, though there are several substantial markets where the operating system may be a viable option.
+Microsoft Windows 10 in S mode may not be the best choice for every enterprise and every situation, though there are several substantial markets where the operating system may be a viable option.
 The additional control and security, for example, may appeal to industries operating in strict regulatory environments.

-While the market for Microsoft Windows 10 S devices is small compared to the overall market for computing devices, there is still considerable competition in this space.
+While the market for Microsoft Windows 10 in S mode devices is small compared to the overall market for computing devices, there is still considerable competition in this space.
 Low power, more secure, and application-limited hardware appeals to many industries and has drawn competition from industry leaders like Google and Apple.

-The primary competition to Windows 10 S is most likely the Google Chromebook.
+The primary competition to hardware running Windows 10 in S mode is most likely the Google Chromebook.
 These devices forgo the traditional PC operating system and opt to use a specialized web browser.
 A Chromebook depends on cloud services and online-based applications rather than on-device installed apps; this affords such devices even more control over what applications may be used.
 This also places some tangible limits on what tasks a Chromebook can accomplish.

 Tablet devices like the Apple iPad also compete in this market.
 The iPad and similar devices limit applications to only those vetted and make available through Apple.
 The closed Apple ecosystem gives enterprises a certain level of assurance regarding the overall security of these devices; however, while the number of applications available for the iPad is significant, the computational power of the devices is limited.